signalfx/splunk-otel-collector/cmd/translatesfx/README.md

-This package provides a command-line tool, `translatesfx`, that translates a SignalFx Smart Agent configuration file into a configuration that can be used by a Splunk OTel Collector.
+This package provides a command-line tool, `translatesfx`, that translates a SignalFx Smart Agent configuration file into a configuration that can be used by a Splunk Distribution of OpenTelemetry Collector.

 ## Caveats